 The last editing style that I have to share.
 Not a very conventional one, but I love this one!
 Take a break from your usual editing when you get bored.

-If you are still really lost on which way to go, I will suggest starting with Camera Raw.
-Play around with the settings and colors.
+We have come to the end of this guide.
+If you are still lost on which way to go, I will suggest starting with Camera Raw and just playing around with the settings and colors.

-Nothing beats getting your feet wet.
-So go.
+Well, nothing beats getting your feet wet.
+So go take some photos and try editing it.
 Cheers, and happy shooting!